Handmade and heartfelt.

 The big idea behind Rough Hand Made is to awaken the senses.
 As soon as you walk in you are stopped in your tracks by the bread and golden pastries as well as the husband baking in the back.
 There’s no wall blocking your sight, they proudly present the fact everything is made in front of you.
 They have nothing to hide and we don’t blame them.
 The smell, oh the smell, is indescribable.
 If happiness was a smell, this would be the one that trickles out as delicately as the Cuban music in the background.
 There’s the South American influence making its mark that is fun and keeps Sharon, the wife and co-owner, dancing.
 The speckles of flour on the floor seem to make it easier to jive but we think she’s a pretty good mover on her own.

-Rough Hand Made has been going almost a year and is a testament to the power of word of mouth.
+Rough Hand Made has been four years and is a testament to the power of word of mouth.
 If you bake nice things, they will come.
 “You only learn to swim when you jump in the deep end”, said Sharon just before we left.
 We were surprised to hear that whilst they’d always loved food, they had no real experience of owning their own bakery.
 Rough Hand Made is a bakery built on the foundations of family and is a true family affair.
-Two out of their four children work there with the third joining shortly and their logo is the hands of the husband and their granddaughter.
+Two out of their four children work there with the third joining shortly and their logo is the hands of the husband, Carlos, and their granddaughter.
 You’ll find no stock images here, everything means something.
 Liverpool has always loved risk takers and whilst a lot of attention gets paid to the next generation taking those risks, it was refreshingly romantic to see a couple in their 50’s do the same and a reminder that you’re never too old to follow your dream We suppose it is true that they say, you’re only as young as you feel and based on this principle, Sharon and her husband have decades of dancing around the kitchen left in them.